cefet-rj-dal/daltoolbox/examples/transf/dal_pca.md

 About the transformation
-- `dt_pca`: Principal Component Analysis (PCA) to project data onto orthogonal components with highest variance.
-Allows defining the number of components.
+- `dt_pca`: Principal Component Analysis (PCA) projects correlated variables onto orthogonal components ordered by explained variance.
+You can let the tool pick the number of components via an elbow heuristic or set it explicitly.

+Method
+- Learns principal components via an orthogonal transformation (SVD/eigendecomposition of the covariance matrix), applied to centered/scaled numeric predictors.
+- By default, the number of components is chosen via minimum-curvature (elbow) on the cumulative explained variance curve; alternatively set `components` manually.

 Environment setup.